Emilia Pérez: Plot

 Adjusting to their new life in Mexico, Rita and Emilia have a chance encounter with the mother of a missing child.
 Emilia reflects on her criminal past ("Mis siete hermanos y yo").
 Later, as she is putting her son to bed, he says he still recognizes her scent ("Papá").
 Remorseful, Emilia uses her connections with incarcerated cartel members to create a nonprofit that identifies the bodies of cartel victims ("Para") in order to return them to their families.
-Rita and Emilia collaborate in building the nonprofit and recruiting donors, some of whom, Rita notes, are dangerous and corrupt ("El mal").
+Rita and Emilia collaborate in building the nonprofit and recruiting donors, some of whom, Rita notes, are dangerous and corrupt ("El Mal").
 Epifanía, a woman whose abusive husband's remains were identified by the nonprofit, meets with Emilia to confirm his death.
 The two subsequently begin a relationship ("El amor").

 Meanwhile, Jessi continues rekindling her relationship with Gustavo ("Mi camino").
 She tells Emilia that the two plan to marry and move the family to a new home.
 When Emilia refers to the children as "mine" and becomes physically aggressive, Jessi flees with the children.
 After Emilia cuts off Jessi's allowance and threatens Gustavo into leaving Mexico, Jessi and Gustavo kidnap Emilia and demand ransom from Rita.
 She receives a package with a few of Emilia's severed fingers.
 Arriving at the designated location, Rita attempts to negotiate with Gustavo, but a shootout ensues with the security team Rita has hired to rescue Emilia.

 Emilia finally reveals her true identity to Jessi, recounting intimate details of their first meeting and their wedding day ("Perdóname").
 Gustavo and a confused Jessi load Emilia into the trunk of Gustavo's car and drive off.
 As Jessi slowly realizes what has happened, she becomes guilt-ridden and orders Gustavo to pull over, holding him at gunpoint.
 As the two struggle for the gun, the car veers off the road, killing Gustavo, Jessi, and Emilia.

-Rita, devastated over Emilia's death, tells Jessi's children what has happened and offers to be their guardian.
+Rita, devastated over Emilia's death, tells Emilia and Jessi's children what has happened and offers to be their guardian.
 Epifanía marches in the street singing Emilia's eulogy and celebrating her fight for truth and freedom ("Las damas que pasan").